PASS: Private Attributes Protection with Stochastic Data Substitution: Introduction

 Various methods are proposed towards this goal. \citet{roy2019mitigating, bertran2019adversarially, wu2020privacy} focused on suppressing private attributes while preserving explicitly annotated useful attributes.
 On the other hand, \citet{huang2018generative, malekzadeh2019mobile, dave2022spact} extended their researches to managing unannotated general features for broader applicability.
 Furthermore, \citet{chen2024mass} summarized and satisified \textit{SUIFT}, 5 desirable properties of utility-preserving private attributes protection methods.
 Notably, these state-of-the-art methods are adversarial training based, where their obfuscation module is trained to prevent an adversarial private attributes classifier from making correct inferences.

 However, as widely discussed in the neighboring fields of adversarial robustness~\citep{carlini2017towards,athalye2018obfuscated,ilyas2019adversarial,carlini2019evaluating}, generated image/vedio detection~\citep{yu2019attributing,wang2020cnn,masood2023deepfakes}, membership inference attacks~\citep{carlini2022membership} and gradient inversion in federated learning~\citep{geiping2020inverting,huang2021evaluating}, a common weakness with adversarial training based methods is that, although the defender can tolerate the jointly-trained adversary, it may be vulnerable to slightly stronger or unseen adversaries.
 In the private attributes protection context, as we theoretically and empirically demonstrate in Section~\ref{sec:caveat}, this weakness can indeed cause significant negative impact on the state-of-the-art methods, reducing their practicality in real-world deployment.
+An intuitive and slightly simplified overview of this issue and the motivation behind our approach is illustrated in the comic in Figure~\ref{fig:comic}.

 To overcome the above weakness, we present a novel method for private attributes protection, called \textbf{P}rivate \textbf{A}ttributes protection with \textbf{S}tochatsic data \textbf{S}ubstitution (or \textbf{\tm}), which avoids the adversarial training strategy altogether.
 Specifically, we propose to substitute each input sample of the data sharing system or ML service pipeline with another sample according to a stochastic data substitution algorithm.
 This algorithm is parameterized by a neural network and is trained with our novel loss function derived step-by-step from an information-theoretic objective defined for utility-preserving private attributes protection.
 Benefiting from the theoretical basis, \tm has clear operational boundaries for entangled attributes and can trade-off between privacy and utility controllably.
 An illustrative use case of \tm is provided in Figure~\ref{fig:1}.